On the generalizability of artificial neural networks in spin models: Results and discussions

 \subsection{Exponential reduction of training-data state space}

-We noticed in the experiments described above that spin configurations in the disordered phase sampled at $T \gg T_c$ lead to an output of $\mathcal{W} \approx 0$, and the output of a spin configuration that consists entirely of zeros mirrors this outcome.
-Inspired by these observations, we trained ANNs with three artificial spin configurations constructed base on symmetry considerations: the $Z(2)$-degenerate spin configurations, $\{ 1, 1, \dots, 1 \}$ and $\{ -1, -1, \dots, -1 \}$, that represent the ordered states; and the spin configuration $\{ 0, 0, \dots, 0 \}$ that represents the disordered state.
-In this way, the ${\cal O}(2^{L\times L})$ state space of the Monte Carlo-sampled data of the previous section gets exponentially reduced to an artificial one that is ${\cal O}(1)$.
+We notice in the experiments described above that spin configurations in the disordered phase sampled at $T \gg T_c$ lead to an output of $\mathcal{W} \approx 0$, and the output of a spin configuration that consists entirely of zeros mirrors this outcome.
+Inspired by these observations, we train ANNs with only three artificial spin configurations constructed based on symmetry considerations: the $Z(2)$-degenerate spin configurations, $\{ 1, 1, \dots, 1 \}$ and $\{ -1, -1, \dots, -1 \}$, that represent the ordered phase; and the spin configuration $\{ 0, 0, \dots, 0 \}$ that represents the disordered phase.
+In this way, the ${\cal O}(2^{L\times L})$ state space of the Monte Carlo-sampled data used to train the ANNs described above gets exponentially reduced to an artificial one that is ${\cal O}(1)$.

-The outputs of these ANNs produce the curves shown in Fig.~\ref{fig:naive-sq}, whose shapes distinctly differ from their counterparts obtained from ANNs trained with Monte Carlo-sampled spin configurations (Fig.~\ref{fig:full-sq}).
-When presented with spin configurations of the 2-state Potts model, they are able to produce outputs that give values of $T_x = 1.1364(12)$ and $\nu_x = 1.01(11)$ with finite-size scaling, which are in good agreement with the corresponding exact values.
-Using the transformation described in Eq.~(\ref{eq:mapping}), we also obtained estimates of $T_x$ and $\nu_x$ for all values of $q$ and two-dimensional geometries that are similar to those described above for ANNs trained with Monte Carlo-sampled spin configurations (Table~\ref{table:naive}).
-We note that the errors of outputs in the critical region is larger here than the corresponding outputs from ANNs trained with Monte Carlo-sampled spin configurations, which we attribute to much greater degrees of freedom in weights and biases of the ANNs during training caused by a lack of information in that region.
+The outputs of these ANNs produce the curves shown in Fig.~\ref{fig:naive-ferro-sq}.
+We see that when presented with spin configurations of the 2-state Potts model, they are able to produce outputs that give values of $T' = 1.1364(12)$ and $\nu' = 1.01(11)$ with finite-size scaling, which are in good agreement with the corresponding exact values.
+Using the transformation described in Eq.~(\ref{eq:mapping}), we also obtained estimates of $T'$ and $\nu'$ for all values of $q$ and two-dimensional geometries that are similar to those described above for ANNs trained with Monte Carlo-sampled spin configurations (Table~\ref{table:naive} in Appendix~\ref{app:tab}).
+We note that the curves are shaped differently to, and the errors of outputs in the critical region here are larger than, the corresponding outputs from ANNs trained with Monte Carlo-sampled spin configurations, which we attribute to much greater degrees of freedom in weights and biases of the ANNs during training caused by a lack of information in that region.
 However, it is significant to note that such a simple setup allows us to estimate critical properties of the $q$-state Potts model to this level of accuracy.